Guide8 min read

 Hard Times CafeCedar-RiversideHash browns + biscuits & gravy$

-Tips for Vegan Dining Downtown
+Tips for Vegan Lunch and Dining Downtown

-2. The North Loop cluster (Black Sheep + Tori Ramen) makes a great evening out.
+4. The North Loop cluster (Black Sheep + Tori Ramen) makes a great evening out.
 Walk between them, drinks at a bar in between.
 The neighborhood has more life than downtown proper after 6pm.

-4. Hard Times for late night.
+5. Hard Times for late night.
 If you're out past midnight, it's Hard Times or nothing — and Hard Times is actually good.
 Cash only.

 Looking for more?
 Browse the complete Minneapolis vegan restaurant guide or explore Northeast Minneapolis vegan spots — a great neighborhood for a longer vegan food crawl.